For the given function, find out the largest open interval of the... | Channels for Pearson+

 Functions - Online Tutor, Practice Problems & Exam Prep

-For the given function, find out the largest open interval of the domain over which the function is decreasing.
+For the given function, find out the largest open interval of the domain over which the function is constant.

-For the given function, find out the largest open interval of the domain over which the function is decreasing.
+For the given function, find out the largest open interval of the domain over which the function is constant.